 Engrossed in his own world, dismayed and troubled, once upon a time, a traveler was passing through the woods.
 His whole life had been a struggle, he felt.
 No matter how hard he worked, there seemed no end to the challenges life put him through.
-His friends, his peers, his siblings, they all had progressed while he remained where he was.
-He was convinced that they were just more lucky and that he was fated to slog and sweat.
+His friends, peers and siblings had all progressed while he remained where he was.
+He was convinced that they were just luckier and that he was fated to slog and sweat.

 He gulped it down, but now he felt hungry too.
 Barely had he imagined food when a sumptuous meal appeared right in front of him.
 He pinched himself in utter disbelief.
 He thought of a comfy bed and that too materialized in no time.
-The traveler realized that he had hit a jackpot.
+The traveler realized that he had hit the jackpot.
 It was all happening for real.
-He wished for a home, servants, garden, land, wealth, and everything continued to manifest in front of him.
+He wished for a home, servants, a garden, land and wealth, and everything continued to manifest in front of him.

 A lion appeared and ate him.